hachi4205/Portfolio-Optimization/README.md

 # Portfolio Optimization on the Vietnamese Stock Market

-Final project for Linear Algebra.
+Final project for Basic Math for Artificial Intelligence.
 Builds an intelligent portfolio of HOSE blue-chip stocks using PCA, multiple linear regression, and Sharpe-ratio optimization — implemented from scratch with NumPy and SciPy.

-**Author:** Nguyen Ha Chi · Student ID: 2024106126

 ---